GoogleChrome/web.dev/src/site/content/en/blog/building-a-settings-component/index.md

   muted="true"
 %}

-It's definitely a microinteraction, but important to me to keep the visual consistency.
-The animation scaling technique is the same as we've been using in other places, we set a custom property to a new value and let CSS transition it based on motion preferences, but it's special feature is `translateZ(-1px)`.
-The parent created a 3D space and this speudo element child tapped into it by placing itself slightly back in z-space.
+It's definitely a micro interaction, but important to me to keep the visual consistency.
+The animation scaling technique is the same as we've been using in other places.
+We set a custom property to a new value and let CSS transition it based on motion preferences.
+The key feature here is `translateZ(-1px)`.
+The parent created a 3D space and this pseudo-element child tapped into it by placing itself slightly back in z-space.

 ## Accessibility